-- 1.9 The Community Infrastructure Levy (CIL) came into force on 6 April 2010.
+- 1.8 The Community Infrastructure Levy (CIL) came into force on 6 April 2010.
 It is a planning charge which can be levied by local authorities on new development in their area.
-It is intended to be a tool for local authorities to use to help deliver necessary infrastructure needed to support development. - 1.10 The CIL levy only applies in areas where a local authority has consulted on and approved a charging schedule, which sets out its levy rates.
-The Council has previously explored adopting CIL but at the time of writing, the Council does not have an adopted CIL charging schedule in line with the currently adopted Core Strategy Feb 2013.
+It is intended to be a tool for local authorities to use to help deliver necessary infrastructure needed to support development. - 1.9 The CIL levy only applies in areas where a local authority has consulted on and approved a charging schedule, which sets out its levy rates.
+At the time of writing, the Council does not have an adopted CIL charging schedule.
 Should the Council adopt a charging schedule in the future, this document will be updated accordingly.